RO-DIS/Ava-day/README.md

 4. When you have found a cool view, click on `Save as` button to choose where to save your avatar.

 5. Type some `name.png`, choose a folder, and click on `Save`.
 Ta-da!

+## Notes

+1. As the default background for png photos is black here, don't drop images like [this one](https://upload.wikimedia.org/wikipedia/ru/thumb/7/78/Trollface.svg/1200px-Trollface.svg.png).